ConchobarMacNessa/AECB-CV/README.md

  - Proposals Manager and Writer
  - Wrote and project managed competitive proposals for sale at auction for artworks valued at £1.5 million and above.
  - Produced compelling market analysis and statistical evidence to inform and support business development worldwide.
- - Chosen to take part in the highley selective STEP programme for up and coming talent in the company.
+ - Chosen to take part in the highly selective STEP programme for up and coming talent in the company.

 <hr/>